stac-utils/pgstac/docs/src/pypgstac.md

 It can also take a DSN database url "postgresql://..." via the **--dsn** flag.

 ### Migrations
-PyPGStac has a utility to help apply migrations to an existing PGStac instance to bring it up to date.
+pyPgSTAC has a utility to help apply migrations to an existing PgSTAC instance to bring it up to date.

 There are two types of migrations:
- - **Base migrations** install PGStac into a database with no current PGStac installation.
+ - **Base migrations** install PgSTAC into a database with no current PgSTAC installation.
 These migrations follow the file pattern `"pgstac.[version].sql"`
- - **Incremental migrations** are used to move PGStac from one version to the next.
+ - **Incremental migrations** are used to move PgSTAC from one version to the next.
 These migrations follow the file pattern `"pgstac.[version].[fromversion].sql"`

-Migrations are stored in ```pypgstac/pypgstac/migration`s``` and are distributed with the PyPGStac package.
+Migrations are stored in ```pypgstac/pypgstac/migration`s``` and are distributed with the pyPgSTAC package.

 ### Running Migrations
-PyPGStac has a utility for checking the version of an existing PGStac database and applying the appropriate migrations in the correct order.
+pyPgSTAC has a utility for checking the version of an existing PgSTAC database and applying the appropriate migrations in the correct order.
 It can also be used to setup a database from scratch.

-To create an initial PGStac database or bring an existing one up to date, check you have the pypgstac version installed you want to migrate to and run:
+To create an initial PgSTAC database or bring an existing one up to date, check you have the pypgstac version installed you want to migrate to and run:
 ```
 pypgstac migrate
 ```